Setting limits on blazar-boosted dark matter with xenon-based detectors: Statistical interpretation using public data

 {\bf XENON1T case study.} The XENON1T collaboration has provided a complete statistical model of their tonne-year search ~\cite{XENON:2018voc,xenon1tbinference}.
 We use this model to compute constraints on BBDM (Fig. \ref{fig:limit}) and to validate the ``rate-matching'' approach.
 We find qualitative agreement between the two methods, with deviations of around a factor of 2 in the rightmost corner of the exclusion region.
 These larger deviations occur where attenuation most strongly affects the recoil spectra.

 {\bf LZ case study.} BBDM may yield significantly higher recoil energies than the typical WIMP signature.
 The LZ collaboration has developed a nuclear recoil model to extend their search region to almost \SI{300}{keV}~\cite{LZ:2023lvz} to constrain effective field theory (EFT) interactions.
 Combined with LZ's generally higher sensitivity to WIMPs, this extended energy range significantly improves constraints on boosted DM, such as in Ref.~\cite{LZ:2025iaw}.
-To incorporate spectral information from LZ, we use $\chi^2$ minimization to find the EFT operator from Ref.~\cite{LZ:2023lvz} that best matches each Earth-attenuated BBDM recoil spectrum.
-We then find the BBDM cross-section that produces the rate excluded by LZ.
-We perform this matching and compute exclusions across a grid of BBDM masses and cross-sections, with results shown in Fig.~\ref{fig:limit}.
+To incorporate spectral information from LZ, we use $\chi^2$ minimization to find the effective field theory (EFT) operator from Ref.~\cite{LZ:2023lvz} that best matches each Earth-attenuated BBDM recoil spectrum.
+We then find the BBDM cross section that produces the rate excluded by LZ.
+We perform this matching and compute exclusions across a grid of BBDM masses for the assumed BBDM model and cross sections, with results shown in Fig.~\ref{fig:limit}.
 We validated this matching approach by comparing it with a more conservative approach where instead of the best-match scale we demand that the BBDM spectrum at the limit exceeds the matched spectrum in a recoil energy region that contains $90\%$ of the signal.

-Since the integrated column density appears as a multiplicative factor in Ref.~\ref{eq:spectrumDM}, the exclusion limits on cross-section scale as the square root of the integrated column density in the absence of attenuation effects.
-In the region where attenuation impacts the spectrum, however, the rate in the detector varies faster with changes in cross-section, and conversely, limits on the DM cross-section changes less with changes in flux.
+Since the integrated column density appears as a multiplicative factor in Eq.~\ref{eq:spectrumDM}, the exclusion limits on cross section scale as the square root of the integrated column density in the absence of attenuation effects.
+In the region where attenuation impacts the spectrum, however, the rate in the detector varies faster with changes in cross section, and conversely, limits on the DM cross section change less with changes in flux.
 Both of these regions can be seen in Fig.~\ref{fig:limit}, where constraints from the same experiments are shown for the three DM column densities shown in Fig.~\ref{fig:profile}.
 Below WIMP masses$\sim\SI{3e-4}{\gevm}$, the upper limit scales as expected in the no-attenuation case.
+It is worth highlighting that, in the low-mass range, the sensitivity improves because the dark-matter number density increases, leading to a higher boosted flux from the blazar jet.
+In standard WIMP searches, by contrast, the sensitivity drops at low masses since halo dark matter moves nonrelativistically and produces recoil energies below the detector threshold.
+In the blazar-boosted scenario, however, the jet acceleration can provide relativistic dark-matter particles, enabling detectable nuclear recoils even for sub-MeV masses.